 Ann Hart Marquis is a nature lover whose paintings are infused with her love of color and reflect her lifelong reverence for nature.
-Her path to becoming an artist began with an interesting series of synchronistic events that led her to begin painting in 2000 in Sorèze, an enchanting medieval village in southern France.
+Her path to becoming an artist began with an interesting series of synchronistic events that led her to begin painting in 2000 in France.
+After becoming an a painter, she decided to forgo a Master Of Fine Arts in favor of direct mentorship with master artists.
 Since then, Ann has painted and studied extensively in France and New Mexico, and recently in Chicago.

 Ann has exhibited and sold her work since 2005 and her paintings are in many private collections.
 Since that time, Ann has shown her work in well-received yearly solo exhibits at various venues in Albuquerque.